6 Bartenders to know in New York City in 2018

 After having competed one against the other to determine who could make the best version of the traditional Puerto Rican Christmas beverage, Taveras and Nieves grouped together to run the Shakedown.
-This party consists of strong hip-hop DJs and bartenders, mostly women and people of color, giving them a chance in an industry which might give the feeling that it’s mainly for white people.
+This party consists of strong hip-hop DJs and bartenders.
+Mostly women and people of colo.
+It gives them a chance in an industry which might give the feeling that it’s mainly for white people.
 Besides, they are both brand representative for Bacardi and they bring attention as well as resources to their fellow Latin bartenders.

-Elizabeth was renowned in Detroit for the molecular technique she brought to cocktails at bars like Standby.
-Now that she moved to New York for her family, she focuses on her pop-up Friends of Dorothy while working at Henry in the Life Hotel.
-Her cocktail pop-up will be designed to “create safe spaces while raising money for LBGT youth”.
+Elizabeth is renowned in Detroit for the molecular technique she brought to cocktails at bars like Standby.
+Now that she moved to New York for her family, she focuses on her pop-up Friends of Dorothy.
+Meanwhile, she works at Henry in the Life Hotel.
+Her cocktail pop-up design aims to “create safe spaces while raising money for LBGT youth”.

 Don’t drink and drive.
 Enjoy responsibly.